 The first thing I recommend doing immediately once you’re back home is to send the tick to a lab to determine whether or not it even carries Lyme or other tickborne infections.
-There are various labs that will identify whether the tick is a blacklegged deer tick and if it carries Borrelia burgdorferi or other tickborne microbes.
+Some labs (including most public health labs) will only identify whether the tick is a blacklegged deer tick, and only if it is, will they test to see if it carries Borrelia burgdorferi.
 While knowing what kind of tick it is may be useful, it is more important to know whether the tick actually carries any infections.
 I do recommend checking for co-infections, and not just for Borrelia alone.
 Ticks can carry and transmit more than one infection, and knowing what symptoms to watch for can be very helpful in early diagnosis.
 One of my daughter’s ticks tested positive for Ehrlichia which she fortunately did not develop, and I was thankful to know to look for any subsequent symptoms of Ehrlichiosis rather than Lyme disease.

-I recommend tick testing through a lab like TickReport or TickCheck.
-The turnaround time for both of these labs is 3 days from receipt of the tick.
+I recommend tick testing through a lab like TickReport, TickCheck, or Ticknology.
+The turnaround time for these labs is 3-5 days from receipt of the tick.
 But in the meantime, while you’re waiting for results, you’re still stuck with the question of whether or not to take prophylactic antibiotics.